praanshu08/IPR-PROJECT/README.md

 ### Running the script
-Use the google colab file to run everything addition of weights and datasets should be done according to your own style using the links given above
+Use the google colab file to run everything addition of weights and datasets should be done according to your own style using the links given above.

+Keep in mind the env.yml or requirements.txt file is not changed as version control is not allowed.